e1quem/VolatilityAnalysis/README.md

 - A positively-skewed smile is present in log-odds volatility distribution across price ranges.
 - **Model performance** across high-volume markets:
     * *GARCH BIC-comparison method* obtained a **93.8% average accuracy** (23,332 misses out of 389,435 data points across 122 markets). **Up and down misses are even**: respectively 49.93% and 50.07%.
 The program couldn't fit the models for 11 markets out of 133.
 The most used model was **ARCH(1)**.
 This indicates that more complex models such as GARCH and TARCH are not necessarily better for the price behavior of prediction markets.
-    *  *HAR-RV method* obtained a **95.81% averageaccuracy** (20,297 misses out of 50,5162 data points for 133 markets).
+    *  *HAR-RV method* obtained a **95.81% average accuracy** (20,297 misses out of 50,5162 data points for 133 markets).
 Similar balance for up and down misses: respectively 50.7% and 49.3%.
     * *Ornstein-Uhlenbeck process* obtained a **93.23% average accuracy** over 115 markets.